-Being an in-school programme, skills@school gains access to the captive school audience who become the beneficiaries of the programme.
-This minimises the beneficiary mobilisation cost.
-Schools are selected on the basis of the space available within the premise in order to conduct training before/after school hours.
+Being an in-school programme, skills@school gains an access to the captive school audience who become the beneficiaries of the programme, which minimises the beneficiary mobilisation cost.
+Schools are selected on the basis of the space which is available within the premise in order to conduct training before/after school hours.
 Students are made aware of trades which are available in the programme, various career options available post training and the kind of advanced modules accessible for further career development.
 These introductions and interactions with students lead them to make an informed choice.

-Leveraging the current school spaces and infrastructure also reduces SBF cost on investment in permanent fixtures required for the training.
-With the investment in portable 'tools and equipment', SBF is able to reach a larger base (of schools and batches) by reusing its equipment over a longer period of time.
-Trainings at various well-established institutions and industry locations also enable students to get hands on experience in real work environments rather than at a cost-heavy school-based technical lab.
+Leveraging the current school spaces and infrastructure also reduces the cost SBF spends on investing in permanent fixtures required for the training.
+With the investment in portable 'tools and equipment', SBF is able to reach a larger base (of schools and batches) by reusing its equipment over a longer period of time.Trainings at various well-established institutions and industry locations also enable students get hands on experience at real work environments rather than at a cost-heavy school-based technical lab.

-Considering the lack of well-functioning IT infrastructure within government secondary schools, students are unable to access trainings that require heavy dependence on computers, laptops and internet.
-Hence, courses like Web Design and Graphic Design, introduced through a 'tech on wheels'3 model, enables students to develop the aptitude towards skills within IT without high cost investment in fixed assets.
-While for those students who perform well academically, and show keen potential and interest towards Science, Technology, Engineering and Math (STEM) fields, Robotics provides them the boost they need.
+Considering the lack of well-functioning IT infrastructure within the government secondary schools, students are unable to access such trainings that require heavy dependence on computers, laptops and internet.
+Hence, courses like the Web Design and Graphic Design, introduced through a 'tech on wheels'3 model, enables students to develop the aptitude towards skills within IT without the high cost investment in fixed assets.
+While for those students who perform well academically, and show keen potential and interest towards Science, Technology, Engineering and Math (STEM) fields, Robotics is seen to provide them the boost they need.